fooof-tools/fooof/doc/faq.rst

 Frequently Asked Questions
 ==========================

-The following are a collection of frequently asked questions and answers about FOOOF.
+The following is a collection of frequently asked questions and answers about spectral parameterization.

 These answers focus on the ideas and concepts relating to parameterizing neural power spectra.